ruhannnnn/Ruhan/README.md

-# Hey 👋
-📌 Aspiring Software Engineer | Machine Learning Enthusiast | Year 11 Student
+# 📌 Aspiring Software Engineer | Machine Learning Enthusiast | Year 11 Student

 Good Morning/Afternoon, My name is Ruhan.
 I am a dedicated and highly motivated student with a clear vision for my future in the field of software engineering.
 I am currently in Year 11, actively developing my technical skills and academic foundation with the long-term objective of contributing to major technology companies such as Google or Apple.